GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 **Parameters:**

 - OxdId: oxd ID from client registration
-- ticket: Client Access Ticket generated by uma_rs_check_access method
+- ticket: Client Access Ticket generated by CheckAccess method
-- ClaimsRedirectURI:
+- ClaimsRedirectURI: The URI to which the client wishes the authorization server to direct the requesting party’s user agent after completing its interaction
 - ProtectionAccessToken:  Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: The URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: The URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**